 The Master of Science in Advanced Technology (MSAT) is an interdisciplinary practice-oriented program that provides a seamless path to a Master of Science degree for students who have earned an engineering, engineering technology, physics, mathematics or similar baccalaureate degree.
 It will be of value to individuals interested in upgrading their academic credentials and seeking career advancement in advanced technology.
-The American Society for Engineering Education (ASEE) has endorsed the concept of practice-oriented master's programs.
+The American Society for Engineering Education (ASEE) has endorsed the concept of practice-oriented masters programs.

-The MSAT is a well-rounded, 33-credit program that will provide the student with knowledge and practical know how.
+The MSAT is a well-rounded, 33-credit program that provides the student with knowledge and practical know how.
 It is ideally suited for those individuals interested in gaining knowledge in computer integrated manufacturing, reliability and quality assurance, simulation, control systems, networking systems, robotic vision and finite element modeling.
-Currently, the program is being conducted on a part-time cohort basis.
-Two three-credit courses per term are offered for two and a half years and there is a project required as the culmination of the effort in lieu of a thesis.
+Currently, the program is being conducted on a part-time basis.
+Two three-credit courses per term are offered, and there is a project to culminate the effort in lieu of a thesis.
 The three-credit project may be completed concurrently with the course work or may occur after the tenth course is taken.
-Whenever there is sufficient student interest generated in pursuing a MSAT degree another cohort will be initiated, either on or off campus.
-Once a cohort is established, the Institute will continue to offer the program until the total of ten courses is completed.